RayDimn/Risk_Of_Rain_2_Expand/README.md

 - The teleporter now has a icon whenever it's found.
 - Items display have been disable, this boosts the FPS and fix issues with modded survivors with some items. `(Can be toggle back on again by disableling the mod entirely on the mod list)`
 - Chests now become invisible after opening them.
+- leveling up now grants you some extra stats.

 ---